Rydklvr/homepage/content/posts/0005-seo-for-hugo/seo-for-hugo.md

 {{< figure src="/img/lighthouse_100_seo.png" caption="100% SEO score in Lighthouse" width="700px" height="310px" alt="Lighthouse SEO score">}}

-There are more tags for Facebook etc. but I don't use those services so didn't include them.
+There are more tags for Facebook etc., but I don't use those services so did not include them.

 You can find my full `layouts/partials/meta.html` on